smith478/audio-macro-creator/WhisperLive/README_m1.md

 cd ..
 ```

-With this environment active the client can now be run:
+With this environment active the client can now be run.
+Be sure that the server (above) is running.
 ```bash
 python run_microphone_client.py
 ```